History of HCK

 Our archives reveal a proud history of whanau working alongside teachers to provide the best learning outcomes for children.
 From fundraising to build new kindergartens and organising events to bring families together, to helping with gardening and donating resources; the community has always been a mainstay of support to their local kindergarten.

 The United Mother’s Club, who operated from the early 1950’s through to the late 1970’s made an impression in our history books and on the stage.
 This group was made up of mother’s from different areas in Lower Hutt with a focus on fundraising.

 They were instrumental in fundraising for new kindergartens to be built, particularly in Taita and Wainuiomata, and have a colourful legacy of bringing mothers together to support a cause close to their hearts.
 The United Mother’s Club held an annual Variety Show which was described in a 1975 newspaper article as “amateur theatre at its best”.
 The Variety Show featured performances from an all-woman cast of over 100 and was known for its fun skits and impressive handmade costumes and scenery.
 The first Variety Show was held in 1953 in the Epuni Community Hall then moved to the Little Theatre in later years.
 Local businesses supported the showcase with donations towards advertising and materials.
 All proceeds from the show was divided among the participating kindergartens to go towards extra resources and equipment.

-Ninety years on from the opening of our first kindergarten in 1928, the Hutt City Kindergarten Association remains a not-for-profit community based organisation.
+Ninety five years on from the opening of our first kindergarten in 1928, the Hutt City Kindergarten Association remains a not-for-profit community based organisation.